Incidence, Morbidity & Mortality

 - CHF has published and distributed 35,000 English and 3,000 Spanish copies of It’s My Heart, a patient and parent resource book.

-- CHF has established twelve Chapters and has volunteers in many US states.
+- CHF has established thirteen Chapters and has volunteers in many US states.

 - Almost half all children and adults with complex congenital heart disease have neurological and developmental disabilities.